ashi-austin/linux-sysadmin-interview-questions/README.md

 * What is a packet filter and how does it work?
 * What is swap and what is it used for?
 * What is an A record, an NS record, a PTR record, a CNAME record, an MX record?

+An A record matches up a domain (or subdomain) to an IP address.
+NS records or name server records set the nameservers for a domain (or subdomain).
+A PTR record or pointer record matches up an IP address to a domain (or subdomain), allowing reverse DNS queries to function.
+An MX record or mail exchange record sets the mail delivery destination for a domain (or subdomain).
+A CNAME record or Canonical Name record matches up a domain (or subdomain) to a different domain.

  * Are there any other RRs and what are they used for?
 * What is the sticky bit?
 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?